AdguardTeam/tsurlfilter/packages/examples/tswebextension-mv3/README.md

 ## <a id="idea"></a> Idea

-The idea is to provide an operative scheme of extension and to show some cases with manifest v3 limitations:
+The idea is to provide an operative scheme of the extension and to show some cases with manifest v3 limitations:

 - Precompile rules to json [See more](#precompile)